 North York Moors Railway

 You may think a railway isn’t exactly a top attraction, however the North York Moors Railway is different, as it is actually a heritage site which runs right through the National Park.

 The North York Moors Railways is now a popular tourist attraction, as you can hop on the train and enjoy 24 miles of Yorkshire countryside.
 Along the way, you will even come across the famous Hogsmeade Station (Goathland Station) which was featured in the first Harry Potter film.
 You can also hop off at the 1930s-themed Pickering Station which will take you back in time or explore the striking ruins in Whitby Abbey for a full Yorkshire experience.

 Go Camping in North York Moors

 If you are a nature lover, you may prefer to leave the luxury of the North York Moors hotels behind and instead embark on a more humble camping experience.
 There are plenty of campsites to choose from, some even offering glamping digs for those who need to be close to home comforts.

-If camping is too much for one night, you could always book one of the many holiday cottages North York Moors has to offer in areas such as Pickering, Helmsley or Thirsk.
+If camping is too much for one night, you could always book one of the many holiday cottages in areas such as Pickering, Helmsley or Thirsk.